azmainm/standup-tickets-sp/functions/README.md

 This Firebase Functions project automatically fetches Microsoft Teams meeting transcripts for daily standups, processes them with a **3-Stage Pipeline** to extract actionable tasks with enhanced detail and context, and stores the results in MongoDB.

-## 🚀 NEW: 3-Stage Pipeline Architecture (Version 5.0)
+## 🚀 NEW: RAG-Enhanced 3-Stage Pipeline Architecture (Version 9.0)

-The system now features a **specialized 3-stage processing pipeline** that dramatically improves task extraction quality:
+The system now features a **RAG-enhanced 3-stage processing pipeline** with transcript embeddings and scoped context retrieval:

 ### Stage 1: Task Finder 🔍
-- **Purpose**: Pure extraction of actionable tasks with maximum detail and context
+- **Purpose**: Extract actionable tasks with comprehensive context gathering
 - **Role**: Scrum Task Finder (Analytical, Evidence-oriented, Context-aware)
-- **Output**: Rich task descriptions with full conversation context (3-5x longer descriptions)
+- **Output**: Structured arrays: `tasksToBeCreated` and `tasksToBeUpdated` with rich context
+- **Enhancement**: Gathers ALL related information from ENTIRE transcript for each task

 ### Stage 2: Task Creator 📝
-- **Purpose**: Systematic identification of genuinely new tasks
+- **Purpose**: RAG-enhanced task creation with rich descriptions and professional titles
-- **Role**: Task Creator (Systematic, Clear, Neutral)
+- **Role**: Task Creator using transcript embeddings for context
-- **Intelligence**: Direct trust of Task Finder classifications - no similarity search for decisions
+- **Intelligence**: Individual RAG calls per task for enhanced descriptions and clean titles
+- **Features**: Scoped embedding search prioritizing current transcript context

 ### Stage 3: Task Updater 🔄
-- **Purpose**: Enhancement of existing tasks with new information and status changes
+- **Purpose**: RAG-enhanced task updates with comprehensive context integration
-- **Role**: Task Updater (Systematic, Clear, Neutral)
+- **Role**: Task Updater using transcript embeddings for detailed updates
-- **Features**: Explicit ticket ID updates only (e.g., "SP-123"), status change detection
+- **Features**: Scoped RAG calls for each update with date-prefixed descriptions

 ## 🆕 All Meetings Support